T-FREE: Subword Tokenizer-Free Generative LLMs via Sparse Representations for Memory-Efficient Embeddings: Related Work

 \section{Related Work}

-Few alternatives to BPE and Unigram have been found in recent LLMs and research.
-The naive approach of splitting the input text into bytes or characters maximizes fertility and thus increases computational requirements.
+Few alternatives to BPE and Unigram have been found in recent LLMs and research. \citet{charformer} propose a gradient-based trainable tokenization module in contrast the otherwise statistical based approach.

+The naive approach of splitting the input text into bytes or characters maximizes fertility and thus increases computational requirements. \citet{megabyte} employ a mix of multiple models to improve this drawback of byte-wise processing.
+I.p. they introduce a fixed character-embedding aggregation and a second character-decoder model.
+However, they use a fixed byte-width that is processed at once, which is not aligned with word splits.

 Consequently, prior research has proposed methods for merging bytes, e.g., through state-space models \cite{wang2024mambabyte}.
 However, these approaches still result in performance degradation.
 Finally, linguistically motivated approaches have built tokenizers based on known morphological rules \cite{jabbar2024morphpiece}.
 However, these methods are usually tailored to specific applications and are usually too costly and error-prone for large, general-purpose models.

+\citet{fasttext} in particular discusses how adding subword informations, such as trigrams, enriches the encoding of words and leads to reliable compressions. \citet{hashembed} conduct research on the overloading of different hashfunctions to further improve and compress embedding representations. \citet{hashformer} train BERT-style encoder models based on a different set of hashes on words. \citet{canine} propose a multistage encoding scheme that uses hash functions and convolutions to enhance the BERT-encodings of words.

-Other works on weight tying, have halved the parameters of embedding and head layers by using the same matrix in both \cite{press2017using}.
-Currently, LLMs do not apply weight tying, though, due to its negative impact on performance and the available compute.
+Another line of work to reduce the vocabulary parameter count is the utilization of weight tying, effectively halving it, as the embedding and head layers become ``tied'' to the same matrix \cite{press2017using}.
+However, the effects on performance are still not sufficiently explored, and it arguably imposes a more difficult training objective.